AI Features

 - Comprehension questions

-The translation tool lets you quickly translate text between languages.
+The translation panel lets you quickly translate text between languages from inside a lesson.

 How to Use It